 A rash of class action lawsuits is forcing employers to defend their background check disclosure and authorization forms.
 The current focus is on disclosure forms that include extraneous information.
 Here’s what you need to know to lessen your risk of a potential multi-million dollar class action lawsuit.

 Fair Credit Reporting Act (FCRA) Disclosure Requirement

-If you obtain background check reports from a third party, such as a consumer reporting agency that provides employment-related screening services, you need to comply with the Fair Credit Reporting Act (FCRA).
+If you obtain background check reports from a third-party, such as a consumer reporting agency that provides employment-related screening services, you must comply with the Fair Credit Reporting Act (FCRA).
 The FCRA, among other things, requires that employers disclose to applicants/employees that a consumer report may be obtained for employment purposes before requesting the report.
 Specifically, an employer or prospective employer must provide “a clear and conspicuous disclosure” in writing to the individual on whom the report is to be conducted and that disclosure must be “in a document that consists solely of the disclosure.”

 It is this stand-alone disclosure requirement that is now the subject of many class action lawsuits.
 Applicants (and their class-action counsel) scrutinize the background check disclosure forms used by employers and if there is any extraneous information included on the form, they file a lawsuit alleging that the employer violated the FCRA by failing to provide a stand-alone disclosure.

 The text of the FCRA does not define what it means to be a “document that consists solely of the [required] disclosure.”
 It does, however, state that the required written authorization from the applicant/employee may be included with the disclosure.
 Consequently, employers may combine the FCRA disclosure with the authorization/consent requirement, but any other information on the form may jeopardize compliance.